 When designing your site think about your target market and aim to choose a style that will appeal to them.
 For example, a product aimed at over 50’s will be different from a site aimed at 20 to 30-year-olds.

 6) Seo and Social Media

-Ensure your Social Media accounts are accessible from your website so your customers can follow and like your products after they leave your website.
-Linking to Social Media platforms should be part of your seo strategy as it is looked upon favourably by search engines.
+Ensure your Social Media accounts are accessible from your website so your customers can follow and like your products after they leave your site.
+Linking to Social Media platforms should be part of your SEO strategy as it is looked upon favourably by search engines.

 Testimonials can be a great tool for developing trust, but be sure to be authentic.
 Add details to your testimonials beyond just a name – details such as age, location or job description can make claims more legitimate in the eyes of your customers.

 A sign-up option is a great way to build your database which can be invaluable.
-Once a visitor has signed up you are able to send out regular newsletters informing them of upcoming sales and promotions.
+Once a visitor has signed up you can send out regular newsletters informing them of upcoming sales and promotions.